 Alarm rose once again in 1948 over the terrible conditions upheld at the Topeka State Hospital.
 The state had reduced funding, and a distinct shortage of professional personnel led to patients lingering in corridors aimlessly all day, with out partaking in any other activities.

-New patients admitted to the hospital did not have their conditions evaluated, and were simply deposited with the rest of the patient.
+New patients admitted to the hospital did not have their conditions evaluated, and were simply deposited with the rest of the patients.
 Despite the majority of patients being admitted via court orders, legal papers for many of them could not be found, and several patients could not be accurately identified.

 After receiving reports of overcrowding and neglect, Kansas Governor Frank Carlson constructed a five-member panel to investigate the conditions inside the asylum.
 The committee published their report in October 1948, finding inadequacies in all areas of hospital management.
 It was decided that hospital funding would be doubled, patients would be given a daily structure and examined closely, and corrupt staff would be expelled.